Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-starter-monitor/README.md

 ### Disable the monitoring

-You can disable the monitoring by setting the `applicationinsights.enabled` property or the `APPLICATIONINSIGHTS_ENABLED` environment variable to false.
+You can disable the monitoring by setting the `otel.sdk.disabled` property or the `OTEL_SDK_DISABLED` environment variable to true.

 ## Contributing